Master's Degree Policies

 In addition to offering several Master of Education (M.Ed.) programs preparing candidates for administration credentials in North Dakota, the Educational Leadership program prepares students for Master of Science (M.S.) and Education Specialist (Ed.S.) degrees in Educational Administration.
 Programs meet certification requirements in the various areas appropriate to elementary and secondary administration.

 The supervisory committee should be formed during the term immediately after the major adviser is identified for the student, and members should be identified before the plan of study is formulated so that all committee members have a chance to contribute to the Plan of Study.
-The supervisory committee agreed upon by the major adviser and student, and approved by the program administrator and the academic dean shall be recommended to the Dean of the Graduate College for final approval.
+The supervisory committee agreed upon by the major adviser and student, and approved by the graduate program leader and shall be recommended to the Dean of the Graduate College for final approval using the Plan of Study form.

 The supervisory committee will have at least three members.
 The members consist of: